peterthoeny/web-ide-bridge/developer_context.md

 **Technology Stack:**
 - **Go** for backend file system operations, process management, and cross-platform desktop UI (using Fyne)
 - **JavaScript/TypeScript** for frontend WebSocket connectivity (browser)

+### Desktop App Org/App Config

+- The desktop app supports an org/app config file at `desktop/web-ide-bridge.conf` (JSON).
+- This file can specify default IDEs per OS, default WebSocket URLs, and other org-specific defaults.
+- Config loading order: env var, desktop config, /etc config, user config, built-in defaults.
+- On macOS, the app will auto-detect the first available IDE from the list.

 ## Development Workflow